Võ Văn Kiệt: Prime minister

+The project was approved by the Politburo in January 1992.
+On 25 February 1992, the Government approved the economic-technical thesis with a completion time decision of 2 years and due to the emergency period, allowing implementation by survey, design, import of materials and equipment and construction to be carried out in parallel.

+After more than 2 years of building the 500kV North - South Line, circuit 1, at exactly 7:00 p.m., 7 minutes and 59 seconds on 27 May 1994, Võ Văn Kiệt ordered the Southern power system to be merged with 4 units of the Hydroelectric Plant Hòa Bình in Đà Nẵng.
+After this event, many people called him "Electricity Prime Minister", a commander-in-chief of the industry, a leader who laid the foundation and made great contributions to a unified electricity grid nationwide, meeting the needs of the entire country. development and economic integration as of today.
+Kiệt's old decision solved the problem of electricity shortage in the South and promoted economic development.
+Ho Chi Minh City is the economic development engine of the country.

 The conflict between reformist and conservative factions increased and culminated in a series of power struggles in the mid-1990s.
 Representing the reformists, Võ Văn Kiệt advocated for further privatisation of the state dominated economy, as well as democratization - an approach criticised by his political rivals as dangerous to "socialist orientation".
 In 1996, after the party could not create a consensus on personnel arrangement, all of the three top leaders remained in their positions.
 However, factionalism was only intensified and eventually led Võ Văn Kiệt and his opponents Mười and Anh to step down at the same time in 1997.
 They continued to influence the country affairs as advisors to the Standing Committee of the party until 2001.

-Final years, death and funeral
+Final years

 After retiring from politics, Võ Văn Kiệt lived in Ho Chi Minh City.
+He remained a member of the Advisory Council to the Party's Central Committee until 2001.
 Since then, he had spoken out on many issues, and was seen as a defender of people's rights.

 Võ Văn Kiệt was the highest-ranking former government official to have openly spoken out about reconciliation with Vietnamese exiles and democracy activists.
 He had spoken out against the proposed expansion of Hanoi and the demolition of the historic National Assembly building in Ba Đình Square to make place for a new one.